PeterCamilleri/CX16/docs/vm_ip.md

        sta     vm_ip+1

 This consumes 24 bytes (remember this the space reduced code) and consumes a whopping 80 clock cycles.
-Next, rts is a little less nasty:
+Next, _rts_ is a lot less nasty:

        pla                    ; Get the low byte
        sta     vm_ip          ; Update vm_ip